Republic (Plato): Book III: Noble lie (386a–417b)

+Book IV: Kallipolis, cardinal virtues, and the soul (419a–445e)

+At this point, Adeimantus interrupts Socrates, noting that in such situations, the guardians are likely to be unhappy.
+Socrates argues that in the just city, it is the entire city's happiness that is maximised, and not just that of the guardian class.
+To achieve this, it is necessary for certain conditions to be satisfied, such as the strict education of the guardians and the rules imposed upon them.
+Moderation, for example, must be emphasised, since both poverty and excessive wealth will corrupt them.
+In this ideal city, it would be pointless to worry over specific laws, like those pertaining to contracts, since proper education ensures lawful behavior, and poor education causes lawlessness.
+Socrates further observes that in such a just city, the guardians will share wives and children.

-Socrates proceeds to search for wisdom, courage, and temperance in the city, on the grounds that justice will be easier to discern in what remains (427e).
-They find wisdom among the guardian rulers, courage among the guardian warriors (or auxiliaries), temperance among all classes of the city in agreeing about who should rule and who should be ruled.
-Finally, Socrates defines justice in the city as the state in which each class performs only its own work, not meddling in the work of the other classes (433b).
+Having established the theory of the just city (Kallipolis), Socrates argues that because the city is completely good and virtuous, it embodies the four cardinal virtues of wisdom, courage, justice and temperance.
+He then proceeds to search for wisdom, courage, and temperance in the city, on the grounds that justice will be easier to discern in what remains.
+He finds wisdom among the guardian rulers, courage among the guardian warriors, temperance among all classes of the city in agreeing about who should rule and who should be ruled.
+Finally, Socrates defines justice in the city as the state in which each class performs only its own work, not meddling in the work of the other classes.

-The virtues discovered in the city are then sought in the individual soul.
-For this purpose, Socrates creates an analogy between the parts of the city and the soul (the city–soul analogy).
-He argues that psychological conflict points to a divided soul, since a completely unified soul could not behave in opposite ways towards the same object, at the same time, and in the same respect (436b).
+Socrates then creates an analogy between the parts of the city and the soul.
+He argues that psychological conflict points to a divided soul, since a completely unified soul could not behave in opposite ways towards the same object, at the same time, and in the same respect.
 He gives examples of possible conflicts between the rational, spirited, and appetitive parts of the soul, corresponding to the rulers, auxiliaries, and producing classes in the city.
 Having established the tripartite soul, Socrates defines the virtues of the individual.
-A person is wise if he is ruled by the part of the soul that knows “what is beneficial for each part and for the whole,” courageous if his spirited part “preserves in the midst of pleasures and pains” the decisions reached by the rational part, and temperate if the three parts agree that the rational part lead (442c–d).
+A person is wise if he is ruled by the part of the soul that sees and knows "what is beneficial for each part and for the whole," courageous if his spirited part "preserves in the midst of pleasures and pains" the decisions reached by the rational part, and temperate if the three parts agree that the rational part lead.
 They are just if each part of the soul attends to its function and not the function of another.
-It follows from this definition that one cannot be just if one doesn't have the other cardinal virtues.
+It follows from this definition that one cannot be just if one does not have the other cardinal virtues.